Koopman Kernel Regression: Koopman Kernel Regression

 \phantomsection{\bf Learning Problem~} With Assumption \ref{ass:dataT} and Lemma \ref{lemma:Invariants}, the sample-based approximation of problem \eqref{prob:UnconIntrac} reduces to solving

+while preserving the mode decomposition structure \eqref{eq:ModeOp}.
 To realize the above learning problem, we resort to the theory of {reproducing kernels} \cite{Scholkopf2018LearningKernels,IngoSteinwart2008SupportMachines} and look for an operator $\hat{\ModOp} \in \RKHS$, where $\RKHS$ is an RKHS.
 A well-established approach using RKHS theory is to select $\hat{\ModOp}$ as a solution to the \textit{regularized least squares problem}